Regional discrimination in China: Shanghai

-As migrants, most from southwestern or central China (Henan and southernwestern Shanxi), flow increasingly into Shanghai, they are often blamed for the rising crime and unemployment.
+As migrants, most from southwestern or central China (Henan and southwestern Shanxi), flow increasingly into Shanghai, they are often blamed for the rising crime and unemployment.
 They are often attracted by the Shanghai hukou for its convenience and social benefits.
 Consequently, sometimes Shanghai residents are also despised and discriminated against by people from rural regions.

 Guangdong

-People from places in China outside Guangdong who don't speak local languages like Cantonese, Teochew, or Hakka, are called "北佬" or "北姑" (literally, "Northern guys" or "Northern girls").
+People from places in China outside Guangdong who do not speak local languages like Cantonese, Teochew, or Hakka, are called "北佬" or "北姑" (literally, "Northern guys" or "Northern girls").
 In particular, in the early 1980s, longtime Guangdong residents shunned migrant workers who they stereotyped as showering less than locals, and as not willing to learn Cantonese.
 The Hong Kong–Mainland China conflict has also inflamed regionalism, since Hong Kong shares a border with Guangdong.